marctrem/usbarmory-wiki-fork/Enclosures.md

 The enclosure can be easily assembled by snapping in three separate body parts, one of which acts as a sliding cover for the microSD card.
 Two removable caps respectively protect the USB plug and the 5-pin breakout header.

-Just like the USB armory, the enclosure manufacturing, including its material, are entirely made in Italy.
+Just like the USB armory, the enclosure manufacturing, including its material, is entirely made in Italy.

 The enclosure can be pre-ordered at [Inverse Path](http://inversepath.com/usbarmory).